learn-co-curriculum/phase-0-intro-to-css/README.md

    modify.
 In the case of text do we wish to change the color of the font?
 3. Determine the desired state of esthetic characteristic ("CSS property").
-In the case of text do we wish the color to appear red, blue, etc.?
+In the case of text, do we wish the color to appear red, blue, etc.?

 # The Basics of CSS